kresimir71/buhtla/README.md

     Created rules will have sequence numbers which will also be easy to guess for the enduser.

     new rules derived from 'old_rule' will be named old_rule_123__1seq (for +) or old_rule_123__0seq (for *)
-    (Thus it is needed to prevent input rule names ending in __0seq or __1seq, so that they do not colide with the new created rules.)
+    (Thus it is needed to prevent input rule names ending in __0seq or __1seq, so that they do not colide with the new created rules. (todo) )

+Global variables in Prolog:

 <https://stackoverflow.com/questions/11364634/count-the-number-of-calls-of-a-clause>